 We’re sorry.
 We are not trying to be complicated – we just are.

 I also know that God is good and that His design is good.
-I know that our struggles create intimacy as we work through them.
+Our struggles create intimacy as we work through them.
 I know that my complexities create a challenge for my husband to crack like a safe lock that continually changes – it takes concentration, focus and sensitivity.
 God created women and men like they are for a reason.

 But wouldn’t it be amazing if we could trade places so that we could understand each other a little better.